Robert Curtis Brown: Early life

-Brown was born in Bucks County, Pennsylvania, and was raised in Yardley, a suburb of Philadelphia, Pennsylvania.
-The middle of three children, he graduated from Pennsbury High School in 1975 and from Yale University in 1979 with a bachelor's degree in English and Theatre Studies from Yale College, and later a master's degree in 1982 from the Yale School of Drama.
+Brown was born in Bucks County, Pennsylvania.
+He began acting in high school.
+He graduated from the Yale School of Drama in 1982.

 Career

 Brown was in a production of the J. Hartley Manners play Peg O' My Heart in 1987 at Molloy College.

 In 1988, Brown appeared as Octavius Caesar in a New York Shakespeare Festival production of Julius Caesar at The Public Theatre.

-He played a doctor in The Heidi Chronicles in 1990, winning the Drama-Logue award and being nominated for a Helen Hayes award for his role.
+He played Peter Patrone in The Heidi Chronicles in 1990, winning the Drama-Logue award and being nominated for a Helen Hayes award for his role.

 His performance in One of These Days at Matrix Theatre in Los Angeles in 1992 was well-received by T.H.
 McCulloh of the Los Angeles Times.

 He performed in productions of Green Icebergs and Night and Her Stars at the South Coast Repertory in 1994.

 In 1999, he played John Worthing in The Importance of Being Earnest.
 Michael Phillips of the Los Angeles Times wrote that Kaitlin Hopkins and Brown were the "aces" of the production.